 For more detailed information, refer to each of the features which can be found later in this owner manual.

 Remote Keyless Entry (RKE) System

-The Remote Keyless Entry (RKE) transmitter will work up to 20 m (65 ft) away from the vehicle.
-On vehicles with remote start the distance will be greater.
+The Remote Keyless Entry (RKE) transmitter may work up to 60 m (195 ft) away from the vehicle.